hkopp/quantfxengine/README.md

 If you want to adjust the logging, look at logging.conf.

+##Packages
+Before you can start, you need the following python-packages:
+-requests

 ##How it works
 The main function is in trade/trading.py.
 We open two threads, one who streams prices from a file or from a broker in streaming/streaming.py.